 Club Objectives and Constitution

-The objective of the Club is to promote the restoration and use of early American made motorcycles manufactured prior to and including the year date 1966.
+The objective of the Association are to promote the Restoration, Preservation and Use of Early American made motorcycles.

 The main emphasis of the Club is for social activities to be enjoyed with people of similar interests.
 Our rides are fun, easy paced and relaxed.
 The Committee proposes a Calendar of Events.
 These events include short and long rides.
 The short rides are to encourage members who have older and perhaps slower machines.